akhileshraut/Customer-Complaint-Tracking/README.md

 # Objective  -

+Develop a Business Intelligence report to track and manage consumer complaints received by the Compliance Department at Bank of America.
+This report aids the team in monitoring complaint statuses and visualizing complaint trends, ensuring timely responses and minimizing overdue cases.

+# Key Goals -

 1. Calculate top-level KPIs by flagging complaints as "Open" or "Closed" and creating a PivotTable to count the complaints for each status.
 2. Create a new PivotTable that shows the "Open" and "Closed" complaints by week, then visualize the trend using a stacked column chart.
 3. Add formatting and polish to the report by modifying the KPIs, chart, and timeline filter.